 the officer of watch.
 A risk for them is information overload or underload [Neerincx (2008)].

-Unmanned vessel
+Unmanned vessel autonomous unmanned

 Controller agent.
 This agent is responsible for situational awareness.
-Thus getting safely from A to B. It will decide on the navigational strategy, it will do this based on the information acquired via all different means.
+Thus, getting safely from A to B. It will decide on the navigational strategy, it will do this based on the information acquired via all different means.
 Including newly developed communication protocols, computer vision and algorithms to transform sensor data into useful information.
-His duties are similar to the duties of the officer of watch as described for the manned vessel.
+The controller duties are similar to the duties of the officer of watch as described for the manned vessels.

 Other vessels